wemod-deck/wemod-deck/README.md

-# Wemod Deck
+# WeMod Deck
 **For Windows user only.
 Doesn't support SteamOS.**
-Free tier of [Wemod](https://www.wemod.com) doesn't allow toggling cheats with UI, only with hotkeys.
+Free tier of [WeMod](https://www.wemod.com) doesn't allow toggling cheats with UI, only with hotkeys.
 But most Steam Deck users don't have keyboard available so it's almost impossible to toggle cheats.
-This AutoHotkey script solves that problem by generating interactable UI for Wemod trainers.
+This AutoHotkey script solves that problem by generating interactable UI for WeMod trainers.

 ## Installation
 1. Download [the latest release](https://github.com/wemod-deck/wemod-deck-ahk/releases/) and extract it into a folder.